Simran-99/C-bootcamp-assignments/README.md

 8. Write a program in C to print or display an upper triangular matrix.
 9. Write a program in C to accept a matrix and determine whether it is a sparse matrix.
 10. Write a program in C to find the row with maximum number of 1s.

+Assignment 17

+1. Write a program to calculate the length of the string. (without using built-in method)
+2. Write a program to count the occurrence of a given character in a given string.
+3. Write a program to count vowels in a given string
+4. Write a program to convert a given string into uppercase
+5. Write a program to convert a given string into lowercase
+6. Write a program to reverse a string.
+7. Write a program in C to count the total number of alphabets, digits and special characters in a string.
+8. Write a program in C to copy one string to another string.
+9. Write a C program to sort a string array in ascending order.
+10. Write a program in C to Find the Frequency of Characters.